-Not many people in the Western world know about celery seed, although it has been used as medicine for thousands of years in other parts of the world.
+Celery seed has been used as medicine for thousands of years in the Eastern world.
 During ancient times, Indian Ayurvedic medicine used celery seed to treat colds, flu, water retention, poor digestion, different types of arthritis, and certain diseases of the liver and spleen.

 Today, celery seed is used mostly as a diuretic, meaning it helps your body get rid of too much water by increasing urine output.
-Celery seed is also sometimes used for treating arthritis and gout, and to help reduce muscle spasms, calm the nerves, and reduce inflammation.
+Celery seed is also used for:

-However, there are no scientific studies in people that show whether celery seed helps treat these conditions or any others.
-Studies do show that celery seeds act as a mosquito repellent.
+However, there are no human scientific studies that show whether celery seed helps treat these conditions or any others.
+Studies do show that celery seed acts as a mosquito repellent.

-The celery plant is slender and stands about 2 - 3 feet tall.
-It has 3 - 5 segmented leaves and flowers with small white petals.
+The celery plant is slender and stands about 2 to 3 feet tall.
+It has 3 to 5 segmented leaves and flowers with small white petals.
 Celery seeds, which are found in the flowers, are very small, tan to dark brown, and have a strong, pleasant smell.

 - Fresh or dried seeds

 - Capsules filled with celery seed oil